UoB-COMSM0110/2023-group-22/README.md

 "As a player, I want a game that are challenging and require different levels of skill and strategy to master."

-we eliminated the two static game ideas and opted for a dynamic and reflex-based game as we believed they are more appealing to users.
+we eliminated the two static game ideas and opted for a dynamic and reflex-based game that we believed would be more appealing to users.

 Next, we evaluated the remaining game ideas' technical feasibility and concluded that Doodle Jump was the most feasible game to develop.
 This was because the game has simple mechanics where the player only needs to jump from one platform to another, which does not require complex physics simulations or pathfinding algorithms like Temple Run or Flappy Bird.
 Doodle Jump also has a minimalist art style that doesn’t require detailed graphics or animations, which makes it easier for developers to create the necessary assets for the game.
 The game also only scrolls vertically, reducing the technical complexity of implementing scrolling.